joshed-io/estelle-and-josh/site/content/story/one.md

 It was July of 2015.

-Estelle arrived two weeks after Skip and I, my backpacking trip companion.
-It was Skip who chose Thailand and Skip who chose the Mindfulness Project.
+Estelle arrived two weeks after Skip and I. Skip was my backpacking trip companion.
+It was Skip who chose Thailand and found the Mindfulness Project.

 The first thing I noticed about Estelle was that she spoke fast.
-The second thing I noticed was that she spoke her mind.
+I noticed was that she spoke her mind.
 Her uninhibited style stuck out in project's more laid-back, passive atmosphere.
-Estelle made me laugh just being herself.
-Her style got my attention, and one day I sat down next to her during an iced coffee break.
+From the beginning, Estelle could make me laugh just by being herself.
+Her style got my attention.
+One day I sat down next to her during an iced coffee break.

 I'd been reading a book called *Lila*, which is the sequel to the famous American novel *Zen and the Art of Motorcycle Maintenance*.
 Anybody can love *ZMM* because it has a cool title and a plot about motorcycle riding. *Lila*, however, has no motorcycles, a poor title, and a sketchy plot.
 Lila's metaphysics though are quite good and for an hour I tried to explain the combined metaphysics of these two books to Estelle.
 It was a risk.